manuelernestog/weektodo/README.md

 To add a new language, fork the repo and create a pull request that adds a translation file (like `translations/en.json`), which should be named accordingly using one of the language codes available [here](https://gist.github.com/Josantonius/b455e315bc7f790d14b136d61d9ae469).

-If this is too dificult, you can donwload this [file](src/assets/languages/en.json/), translate it and send it to the following e-mail address: contact@weektodo.me
+If this is too dificult, you can download this [file](src/assets/languages/en.json/), translate it and send it to the following e-mail address: contact@weektodo.me

 ## Contributing

 WeekToDo is open-source.
 Pull requests and contributions are welcome!
-There are three ways to contribute: fill a [bug report](https://github.com/manuelernestog/issues?q=is%3Aopen+is%3Aissue+label%3Abug), [suggest a feature](https://github.com/manuelernestog/weektodo/issues?q=is%3Aissue+is%3Aopen+label%3Afeature) or search for feature request that have been marked as `accepted` and dig in.
+There are three ways to contribute: fill a [bug report](https://github.com/manuelernestog/issues?q=is%3Aopen+is%3Aissue+label%3Abug), [suggest a feature](https://github.com/manuelernestog/weektodo/issues?q=is%3Aissue+is%3Aopen+label%3Afeature) or search for feature requests that have been marked as `accepted` and dig in.

 Read [Contributing.md](/CONTRIBUTING.md) for more information.